Hybrid VCSPs with crisp and conservative valued templates: Introduction

-{\bf Related work.} A meta-problem of (V)CSPs topic is to establish the complexity of (V)CSP given that an input is restricted to an arbitrary subset of all input pairs $\left(\bR,\bGamma\right)$.
+{\bf Related work.} A meta-problem of the VCSP topic is to establish the complexity of VCSP given that an input is restricted to an arbitrary subset of all input pairs $\left(\bR,\bGamma\right)$.
 A natural approach to this problem is to construct a new structure for any input $\left(\bR,\bGamma\right)$, $G_{\bR,\bGamma}$, and shift the analysis to $G_{\bR,\bGamma}$.
-In case of binary CSPs (i.e.\ when all predicates of an input are binary) it is natural to define $G_{\bR,\bGamma}$ as a microstructure graph \cite{Jegou93a} of a template $\left(\bR,\bGamma\right)$.
-Thereby, a set of inputs for which certain local substructures in $G_{\bR,\bGamma}$ are forbidden forms a parametrized problem.
+In case of binary CSPs (i.e.\ when all relations of an input are binary) it is natural to define $G_{\bR,\bGamma}$ as a microstructure graph \cite{Jegou93a} of a template $\left(\bR,\bGamma\right)$.
+Thereby, a set of inputs, in which certain local substructures in $G_{\bR,\bGamma}$ are forbidden, forms a parametrized problem.
 Cooper and {\v{Z}}ivn\'y \cite{cz11:ai} investigated this formulation and found examples of specific forbidden substructures that result in tractable hybrid CSPs.
 Microstructure graphs also naturally appear in the context of fixed template CSPs.
-Specifically, all templates $\bGamma$ with binary predicates that define fixed template CSPs for which local consistency preprocessing of the input results in a perfect microstructure graph were completely classified in \cite{Takhanov10adichotomy}.
+Specifically, if a template $\bGamma$ with binary relations is such that the arc and path consistency preprocessing of an instance of $\CSP\bGamma$ always results in a perfect microstructure graph, then additionally to satisfying all constraints (by finding a maximum clique) one can also optimize arbitrary sums of unary terms over a set of solutions (by assigning weights to vertices of the microstructure graph).
+The latter optimization problem is called {\em the minimum cost homomorphism problem} and all such templates were completely classified in \cite{Takhanov10adichotomy}.

-Recently, a hybrid framework for (V)CSP has attracted some attention \cite{kolmogorov15:mrt}, that is when left structures are restricted to some set $\mathcal{H}$ and a right structure $\bGamma$ is fixed (corresponding CSP is denoted as $\cspo_{\mathcal{H}}( \bGamma )$) and $\mathcal{H}$ is closed under inverse homomorphisms.
-The specifics of this case is that for any input $\bR\in \mathcal{H}$ one can construct a new language $\bGamma_{\bR}$, called \ifTR a ``lifted'' language (see Sec.~\ref{sec:construction}), \else a ``lifted'' language, \fi so that tractability of this language is a necessary condition for tractability of $\cspo_{\mathcal{H}}( \bGamma )$.
+Recently, a hybrid framework for VCSP has attracted some attention \cite{kolmogorov15:mrt}, that is when left structures are restricted to some set $\mathcal{H}$ and a right structure $\bGamma$ is fixed (the corresponding CSP is denoted as $\cspo_{\mathcal{H}}( \bGamma )$) and $\mathcal{H}$ is closed under inverse homomorphisms.
+The specific feature of this case is that for any input $\bR\in \mathcal{H}$ one can construct a new language $\bGamma_{\bR}$, called \ifTR a lifted language (see Sec.~\ref{sec:construction}), \else a lifted language, \fi so that tractability of this language is a necessary condition for the tractability of $\cspo_{\mathcal{H}}( \bGamma )$.